 10. Experience closing the sale of businesses

 Many things can come up during the sale process that can cause the buyer or seller to get cold feet and back away from a deal.
 While no business broker closes every business, a good M&A Broker can give you a much better chance of closing a deal.
-They combine their knowledge, experience, and personal skills to get the deal done in a timely fashion, solving issues that come up during due diligence and negotiation of a purchase agreement between buyers, sellers, and attornies.
+They combine their knowledge, experience, and personal skills to get the deal done in a timely fashion, solving issues that come up during due diligence and negotiation of a purchase agreement between buyers, sellers, and attorneys.

 Synergy Business Brokers M&A